IndicParam: Benchmark to evaluate LLMs on low-resource Indic Languages: Abstract

 \section{Abstract}

 While large language models excel on high-resource multilingual tasks, low- and extremely low-resource Indic languages remain severely under-evaluated.
-We present \benchmark, a human-curated benchmark of over 13,000 multiple-choice questions covering 11 such languages (Nepali, Gujarati, Marathi, Odia as low-resource; Dogri, Maithili, Rajasthani, Sanskrit, Bodo, Santali, Konkani as extremely low-resource) plus Sanskrit–English code-mixing.
-We evaluated 19 LLMs, both proprietary and open-weights, which reveals that even the top-performing \texttt{GPT-5} reaches only 45\% average accuracy, followed by \texttt{DeepSeek-3.2} (43.1) and \texttt{Claude-4.5} (42.7).
+We present \benchmark, a human-curated benchmark of over 13,000 multiple-choice questions covering 11 such languages (Nepali, Gujarati, Marathi, Odia as low-resource; Dogri, Maithili, Rajasthani, Sanskrit, Bodo, Santali, Konkani as extremely low-resource).
+We evaluated 20 LLMs, both proprietary and open-weights, which reveals that even the top-performing \texttt{Gemini-2.5} reaches 58\% average accuracy, followed by \texttt{GPT-5} (45) and \texttt{DeepSeek-3.2} (43.1).
 We additionally label each question as knowledge-oriented or purely linguistic to discriminate factual recall from grammatical proficiency.
 Further, we assess the ability of LLMs to handle diverse question formats-such as list-based matching, assertion-reason pairs, and sequence ordering-alongside conventional multiple-choice questions. \benchmark\ provides insights into limitations of cross-lingual transfer and establishes a challenging benchmark for Indic languages.
 The dataset is available at \url{https://huggingface.co/datasets/bharatgenai/IndicParam}\footnote{Scripts to run benchmark are present at \url{https://github.com/ayushbits/IndicParam}}.